RishabhNarang/os-challenge-REEL-OS/README.md

 Following is a plot comparing the results obtained from multithreading with Heaps&Dict vs just using the Heap.
 As expected, the performance improved when using Dict as well since some of the duplicated threads will be processed much faster since it's just a lookup from the dictionary instead of brute forcing the hash values.
 So we have chosen to go with multithreading with priority queue and dictionary for the final version.

+As we increase the number of threads, the performace seem to decline as well.
+This could be because with more number of threads, the CPU% that each thread gets will be less and the higher priority requests will increase the resultant score.
+Also the true parallelism we can get is 4 threads since the Vms are assigned 4 CPUs only, so we have chosen to go with 4 worker threads.

 ![](/MultiThreading-Exp.png)

 ## Final Server